-The California Clean Fuel Reward is available to all California residents, no matter which utility provides your electricity.
-The program is funded by utilities' participating in the Low Carbon Fuel Standard (LCFS) program.
+The California Clean Fuel Reward is available to everyone who resides in California, no matter which utility provides your electricity.
+The program is funded by utilities participating in the Low Carbon Fuel Standard (LCFS) program.

 Electric utilities can be valuable partners in deciding on an electric vehicle, and are a great resource after you’ve purchased your EV.
 Utilities help customers save money through special EV rebates, electric vehicle charger discounts, and time-of-day rates for EV charging.
 Utilities can also provide general information about owning and operating a Battery Electric (BEV) or Plug-in Hybrid (PHEV) vehicle.